cnosdb/docs/docs/reference/sql.md

 2. WITH HEADER ROW: Effective only in csv file format, representing with csv header.
 3. DELIMITER: only effective in csv format, representing the delimiter of column data.
 4. PARTITIONED BY: use the column specified when creating the table to partition.
-5. LOCATION: represents the location of the associated file
+5. LOCATION: represents the location of the associated file.

 **Example**